 717. Current Topics in Drug Abuse.
-(2-3) Provides students with perspective in the problem of drug abuse.
+(2-3) Provides students with perspective on the problem of drug abuse.
 Defines the basic issues central to the field of drug abuse, including concepts of tolerance, physical dependence and reinforcement mechanisms, and relates these issues to the current problems of drug abuse in society.
 Describes how current research in drug abuse contributes to the design of rational treatment and prevention programs.
-Also listed as IPP 717.
+This course is cross-listed as IPP 717.

 724. Biology of Alcohol Abuse-Alcoholism.
 (3) Designed to instruct graduate and postdoctoral students on the pharmacological, physiological, and behavioral effects of alcohol.
 Lectures cover topics ranging from the epidemiology and etiology of alcohol abuse and alcoholism to the basic biochemistry, metabolism, and pharmacokinetics of alcohol in the mammalian system.
 Lectures concerning effects of alcohol on specific organ systems include the hepatic system, the endocrine system, reproductive systems, the cardiovascular system, the gastrointestinal system, and the renal and pancreatic systems.
 Lectures focusing on the effects of alcohol on the nervous system include neuroreceptor interactions, ethanol's effects on intracellular signaling processes, neuroanatomical substrates for the actions of alcohol, systems electrophysiology, and mechanism of the behavioral effects of alcohol such as the reinforcing effects, anxiolytic effects, amnestic effects, and motor impairing effects.
 The neuroscience lectures provide the basis for an exploration of the conditions leading to tolerance and dependence, and how the brain adapts to prolonged exposure to alcohol.
-Also listed as IPP 724
+This course is cross-listed as IPP 724

 740. Neuropharmacology.
 (3) General survey of neuropharmacology, emphasizing neurotransmitters, receptors and their interactions.
 Discusses general principles of drug action, including receptor binding, second messengers, and neurotransmitter metabolism.
 Surveys neurotransmitter function, including acetylcholine, biogenic amines, excitatory and other amino acids, and neuropeptides.
-Also listed as IPP 740.
-P-NEUR 701; NEUR 702 pathophysiology, and treatment of patients with neurological and behavioral/psychiatric problems.
-Includes a brief introduction to major concepts of patient treatment and care with utilization of up-to-date methodology in clinical neuroscience.
-Students have the opportunity to observe and participate in patient evaluation and diagnostic testing in the clinical setting and to visit many of the neuroscience-related clinical research and treatment centers.
-Taught by both clinicians and basic science researchers.
+This course is cross-listed as IPP 740.
 P-NEUR 701; NEUR 702